Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: System Model

 In \eqref{eq:CSI}, the entry, $[\bm{\Omega}_u]_{m,n}$, denotes the average energy coupled by the $m$th column entries of $\bU_u$ and the $n$th column entries of $\bV_u$.
 Hence, $\mathbf{\Omega}_u$ is also named as the eigenmode channel coupling matrix \cite{2009Statistical}.

 Since DMAs act as receive antennas at the BS in our considered uplink, they observe and process signals from channels, i.e., channel output signals are fed directly to DMAs.
-With the input-output relationship of DMAs and the channels given by \eqref{eq:DMA_ model} and \eqref{eq:channel_inout}, respectively, the relationship between the channel input and the DMAs output can be obtained by
+With the input-output relationship of DMAs and the channel model given by \eqref{eq:DMA_ model} and \eqref{eq:channel_inout}, respectively, the relationship between the channel input and the DMA output can be given by

-where $\tilde{\bH}_u[\tau] \triangleq {h[\tau] \bQ \bG_u }$ and $\tilde{\bn}[i] \triangleq \bQ\sum_{\tau=0}^{m_h} h[\tau]\bn[i-\tau]$.
+where $\tilde{\bH}_u \triangleq {\bQ \bH \bG_u }$ and $\tilde{\bn} \triangleq \bQ \bH \bn$.

-\section{EE Optimization with Instantaneous CSI}
+\section{EE Optimization With Instantaneous CSI}

-In this section, we study the EE optimization of our DMAs-assisted MIMO uplink system via exploiting the instantaneous CSI.
-We firstly introduce the EE definition of our considered system.
-Then, we focus on designing the transmit covariance matrices $\bP_u$, $\forall u \in \cU$, and the DMAs weight matrix $\bQ$ to maximize the system EE performance.
+In this section, we study the EE optimization of our DMA-assisted MIMO uplink system via exploiting the instantaneous CSI.\footnote{Note that the instantaneous CSI in DMA-based wireless communications can be obtained with the aid of some existing channel estimation methods for hybrid A/D wireless communications \cite{2018CSIHybrid,2019CSIHybrid}.} We firstly introduce the EE definition of our considered system.
+Then, we focus on designing the transmit covariance matrices $\bP_u$, $\forall u \in \cU$, and the DMA weight matrix $\bQ$ to maximize the system EE performance.